 Step 1.
-Select the template and choose webpage position
+Select a webpage position and choose a template

-When you log in to your Getsitecontrol dashboard, use the Create widget button to start the process.
-On the next screen, select the I want to contact visitors option from the dropdown menu in the upper left corner.
-This will open a gallery of various contact form templates you’ll be able to choose from.
+To get started, log in to your Getsitecontrol dashboard and click the Create widget button.
+On the next screen, select the Contact visitors option from the dropdown menu in the upper left corner.
+To your right, you’ll see a few contact form templates to choose from.

-When you’re ready, use the Choose & Customize button in the upper right corner.
+When you’re ready, hit the Continue → button in the upper right corner.
 At the next step, you’ll be able to change the copy and the design of your form.

 Step 2.
 Adjust the content of your request a quote form

-By default, all fields are mandatory – notice the Required box checked at the bottom of the settings panel.
-To make any field optional, just tick the Required box off.
+By default, all fields are mandatory – if you click on any field to modify it, you’ll notice the Required box checked in the settings menu.
+To make any field optional, just tick that Required box off.

 For a generic request a quote form, you may want to have the following fields:

 - Email – email capture field

 - Phone – single-line text field